Yaskawa-Global/SmartPendantSDK/docs/en/intro-concepts.md

 ## I/O

-Controllers may support mutiple types of Input/Output, including physical digital wires, network I/O with various protocols, virtual controller states etc.
+Controllers may support multiple types of Input/Output, including physical digital wires, network I/O with various protocols, virtual controller states etc.

 I/O can be referenced via two different address spaces:
- - User-facing input, output and group numbers, referenced in the pendant interface or user jobs/programs.
+ - User-facing inputs/outputs (bits) and I/O group numbers (bytes), referenced in the pendant interface or user jobs/programs.
  - Logical I/O numeric addresses, which cover inputs and outputs of all types.

 The mapping from user input & output numbers to the underlying Logical I/O address is configurable (though often setup during manufacturing infrequently changed).

 Inputs & Outputs represent single bits.
 An I/O group is a set of 8 inputs/outputs (i.e. a byte).
-1-4 groups can be read & written together, represend as 1-4 bytes (8,16,24 or 32 bits).
+1-4 groups can be read & written together, represented as 1-4 bytes (8, 16, 24, or 32 bits).

 Fetching multiple I/O bits synchronously frequently via the Controller I/O functions is inefficient and should be avoided.
 Prefer adding relevant I/O numbers to the monitored set and reacting